How to Get Local User Accounts from Domain Computers

 $Report | Export-Csv -Path .\LocalAcReport-$DateTime.Csv -NoTypeInformation

-SEE ALSO: How to Reset Passwords of users from Multiple Domains using PowerShell Script?
+SEE ALSO: How to Reset Passwords of Users from Multiple Domains using PowerShell Script?

 B) PowerShell Script for Fetching Local User Accounts from Domain Computers

 Hope you get the idea behind the script.
-So, here is full script that you can use to get the list of all local user accounts from domain computers.
+So, here is the full script that you can use to get the list of all local user accounts from domain computers.
 This script requires PowerShell version 2 or higher.
 So, you can run it on Windows Server 2008 R2, 2012, 2012 R2, 2016 and 2019.

 #################################################################